 Acquisition of property in Brazil demands, as elsewhere, arrangement of the necessary formalities.
 The basis for acquiring possessions in Brazil is to have proof of CPF registration.
 This is a personal Social Fiscal (Social Security) number, issued by the Brazilian Tax Authority (Receita Federal).
 In order to obtain a CPF number it is required to deliver the following documents to a Brazilian Consulate General:

 - An international birth certificate (or family register*), if married for both persons.

 - A minimum of six months valid passport for those involved.

 - If applicable, a Notary certified power of attorney letter.

 LEGALIZATION OF DOCUMENTS

-Comon practish of the Brazilian Consulate General is to copy the documents presented to them (may vary per Consulate).
+Comon practish of the Brazilian Consulate General is to copy the documents presented to them which can be digitized into formats as PDF with software as sodapdf.
 Your passport will be returned immediately after copying.
 To proceed and finalize your request, the Consulate need to have the following from you:

 - Cash payment, if possible with appropriate change, for handling costs.